 The other notable difference is the inside diameter of the seat tube for the two models.
 The Gran Premio accepts a 26.4mm diameter post and the Roma accepts a 27.0mm diameter post during these years with Falck tubing construction.
 Noting here that the Roma was available by special order with both Columbus SL and Reynolds 531 tubing in the later half of the 1960’s.
 Which brings us to the frame tubing.

 The 1952 Emilio Bozzi Spa catalog has a good listing of Falck tubing specifications so I will attempt to determine the specific tubing differences between the Gran Premio and the Roma that would account for the weight difference.
-Although there is also the potential for the stay and fork tubing to be different on the Gran Premio, their are no differences in appearance or construction detailing other than the aforementioned fitting at the seat lug.
+I suspect that in addition to the stays being of a different tubing on the Roma, the main tubes would also have to be of a lighter gauge to account for the overall one pound difference between the Roma and the Gran Premio.

 Frame lugs and dropouts: